Applicant/Contributor Privacy Notice

 Your right to data portability - You have the right to ask that we transfer the information you gave us to another organisation, or to you, in certain circumstances (this only applies where we automatically use your data with your consent, or to perform a contract with you).
 However, it may not be technically possible and/or feasible for us to comply with your request.

 Your right to withdraw consent – Where we rely on your consent to process your data, you have a right to withdraw your consent at any time.
-You do withdraw your consent by contacting us using the contact details below.
+You can withdraw your consent by contacting us using the contact details below.